justinvh/Rogue-Reborn/README.txt

 It is a port of the classic game by Red Storm Entertainment: "Rainbow
 Six: Rogue Spear".
 The original engine was id Tech 3, aka "The Quake 3 Engine".
 It was later improved by the community, upon its open-source release, and became ioQuake3.
-A team of developers focused on the renderer took ioQuake3 and developed xReaL.
-The xReaL project was put on haitus after ETCW was open-sourced.
+A team of developers, focused on the renderer, forked ioQuake3 and developed xReaL.
+The xReaL project was put on hiatus after ETCW was open-sourced.

 Rogue Reborn's engine is called Hat and is derived from the team that